Fires04/FireSMS/README.md

     }
 ]
 ```
-The messages are then automatically deleted.
+The messages are then automatically moved to folder /sms-data/archive/

 #### 🛠️ Configuration